AgoRapide/AgoRapide/README.md

 AgoRapide.com uses a schema language (see [panSL.org](http://panSL.org)) from which a dynamic HTML interface is generated.

 AgoRapide.com is also able to generate C# code.
-The properties as given in the schema language corresponds closely to the recommended &lt;TProperty&gt; implementation in AgoRapide in the sense that as much as possible of the application logic is stored there.
+The properties as given in the schema language corresponds closely to the "P"-enums in AgoRapide in the sense that as much as possible of the application logic is stored there.

 But AgoRapide.com is much more limited since you would totally depend on our server and infrastructure.
 Neither can the autogenerated C# code from AgoRapide.com be modified and fed back in the schema generator.

-With the new AgoRapide C# library you also have full control of both your code and of the library code (since the library is MIT licensed).
+With the new AgoRapide C# library you write and control your own code.
+In addition the MIT license of AgoRapide gives you great flexibility in how to deploy your application.

 ## How is the performance of the AgoRapide library?
 AgoRapide delivers very good performance.